seaneagan/prompt/README.md

 prompt
 ======

-Command-line prompts that can be easily data-driven, customized, and tested.
+Command-line prompting that is easy to data-drive, customize, and test.

 ##Install